• Skip to primary navigation

 Notes

-• Butter - I recommend using unsalted butter so you can manage the saltiness level exactly.
-If you use salted butter, reduce the amount of added salt to 1 teaspoon.
+Salted or unsalted butter: I recommend unsalted butter for this recipe, so you can manage the salt level exactly.
+If you do use salted butter, reduce the amount of added salt to 1 teaspoon.

-• Salt: These brownies have a distinct salty touch, which balances the sweetness well.
+Salt: This recipe has a distinct salty finish.
 If you prefer them less salty, just reduce the amount of salt and/or use unsalted butter.
-I recommend adding at least 1 teaspon of salt if using unsalted butter, and ¾ teaspoon of salt if using salted butter, to avoid the sweetness taking over too much.
+I recommend adding at least 1 teaspon of salt if using unsalted butter, and ¾ teaspoon of salt if using salted butter.
+If not, the sweetness can be a bit too much.

-• Cook time will vary depending on your oven, but will be around 20-30 minutes.
+Keep an eye on it in the oven.
+Cook time will vary depending on your oven but will be around 20-25 minutes.
 Start checking at 20 minutes, then check every few minutes until done.
 Make a note and the next time you know just how much time it needs!

-• Store in room temperature, covered in plastic, for up to 4 days
+Storing: Store leftovers in room temperature, covered in plastic, for up to 4 days.

 Nutrition